Learn back-end development by writing real code

 Not only will deploying your projects make your online presence appear more attractive to potential employers, but it will give you practice that will be necessary in your jobs moving forward.
 What’s the use of a backend developer if they don’t know how to deploy their code to a live environment?

 The big secret to landing a backend job as a self-taught developer is to build an amazing online presence that flaunts your work.
-As we mentioned above:
+As I mentioned above:

 • Build some open-source projects